shrenidhi28/HILL-CIPHER/README.md

 # HILL CIPHER
-HILL CIPHER
-EX.
-NO: 3 AIM:
+# Name: Shrenidhi
+# Reg No: 212223040196
+# Dept : CSE

-IMPLEMENTATION OF HILL CIPHER
+## IMPLEMENTATION OF HILL CIPHER

 ## To write a C program to implement the hill cipher substitution techniques.